Voronoi diagrams on planar graphs, and computing the diameter in deterministic $\tilde{O}(n^{5/3})$ time: Preprocessing for max queries

 We have thus established the following towards the proof of Theorem~\ref{thm:vor}. \begin{theorem} Consider the settings of Theorem~\ref{thm:vor}.
-One can preprocess $P$ in $\tilde O(rb^2)$ time so that, for any site $u\in S$, the maximum distance from $u$ to a vertex in $\Vor(u)$ in $\VD(S,\wt)$ can be retrieved in $\tilde O(|\bd \Vor(u)|) $ time, where $|\bd \Vor(u)|$ denotes the number of Voronoi vertices of $\VD^*(S,\wt)$ on the boundary of $\Vor(u)$. \end{theorem} \else Due to space constraints the details will appear in the full version. \fi
+One can preprocess $P$ in $\tilde O(rb^2)$ time so that, for any site $u\in S$, the maximum distance from $u$ to a vertex in $\Vor(u)$ in $\VD(S,\wt)$ can be retrieved in $\tilde O(|\bd \Vor(u)|) $ time, where $|\bd \Vor(u)|$ denotes the complexity of $\Vor(u)$. \end{theorem} \else Due to space constraints the details will appear in the full version. \fi